-Love is a mysterious and unknown force that many cultural traditions consider as fate and destiny.
+Love is a mysterious and unknown force that many cultural traditions consider fate and destiny.
 The English term “destiny” has Latin origins, denoting the meaning “determined.”
 It stands for a strong supernatural power that is embodied and personified as a cosmic or God’s superpower.
 It determines what happens in people’s lives and relationships.

 The belief in fate and destined love suggests that there is only one true love and one predetermined marriage for life.
 Prospective partners are either meant for each other or not.